Ahilyabai Holkar

+She is widely revered across India as one of the legendary queens of the Maratha Malwa kingdom, who has a notable legacy of public welfare, education, and socio-cultural development.
+Ahilyabai's Matha, or charitable endowments, spread across India.
+She is also remembered as a Sadhvi, or holy woman, and widely referred to as Devi Ahilya.

+In 2025, her 300th birth anniversary was widely celebrated across India, and she was remembered for her contributions to Hindu cultural institutions, including the rebuilding of the Kashi Vishwanath Temple in Varanasi.
+She is also remembered for her commitment to women's education and empowerment, including women-led traditional textile initiatives such as the Maheshwari sarees.

 Early life and marriage

-Ahilyabai was born into a Marathi Dhangar family to Mankoji Shinde and Sushila Shinde in Maharashtra in the village of Chandi, now Ahmednagar district.
-Her father was a descendant of a respected Gaderiya family.
+Ahilyabai was born into a Marathi Dhangar family to Mankoji Shinde and Sushila Shinde in Maharashtra in the village of Chandi, now Ahilyanagar district.
+Her father was a descendant of a respected Dhangar Gadaria caste family.
 Mankoji Shinde served as the Patil of the village.
 Ahilyabai had five brothers and was first educated at home.

 Ahilyabai rose to prominence when Malhar Rao Holkar, a commander in the army of Maratha Peshwa Baji Rao I and ruler of Malwa, stopped in Chandi on his way to Pune and saw her at a temple service.
-Impressed by the child's piety and character, Malhar advised his son, Khandojee, to marry her.
+Impressed by the child's piety and character, Malhar advised his son, Khanderao, to marry her.
 They were wed in 1733 when he was nine or ten and she was seven or eight.
-They had a son, Maloji Holkar, in 1745 and a daughter, Muktabai Holkar, in 1748.
+Twelve years after her marriage, her husband Khanderao died during the siege of the Kumher Fort.
+In 1766,Her father-in-law, Malhar Rao passed away, and in the following year, she lost her son, Male Rao.

 Family's rise to prominence

 By the time of Ahilyabai's marriage, her father-in-law Malhar Rao Holkar had already risen from a childhood of shepherding to ruling as Subahdar over a territory comprising thirty parganas yielding high revenues.
 From 1748, Malhar Rao's power in Malwa allowed him to play kingmaker in northern and central India and by 1750, he was the de facto ruler of the Maratha Confederacy.
 He regularly received grants, including monetary tributes, land, and noble titles, from the Peshwa government in recognition of his service to the empire.
 His land lay north of the Narmadha on both sides of Sahyadri.
 In 1751, he successfully mediated a major land agreement between the Peshwa and Mughal emperor Ahmad Shah Bahadur and by 1753, he was considered indispensable.